Products

 Managing Treatment Challenges:

-• Poor adherence — Most common cause of treatment failure; use pill organizers, reminders, address barriers
+• Poor adherence — Most common cause of treatment failure; use pill organisers, reminders, address barriers

 • Neurological worsening — Can occur with any chelator; may need dose adjustment or switching